-These gluten free minty sugar cookies are a family favorite that would be the hit of any cookie exchange party this holiday season.
+These gluten free peppermint sugar cookies are a family favorite that would be the hit of any cookie exchange party this holiday season.
+You get a bonus with these cookies too!
+Gooey Peppermint Patties are melted into each cookie.

 It seems like the holidays are coming faster and faster every year.